j-siderius/TinySpark/docs/kit/platform.md

 The TinySpark platform uses several methods to teach, for example using textual explanation, formulas, code snippets and interactive applications.

-Source code will be displayed on the page, with the option to open Python code in [Google Colaboratory], a online code environment for Python notebooks.
+Source code will be displayed on the page, with the option to open Python code in [Google Colaboratory], an online code environment for Python notebooks.
 Any Python code that can be run on a PC (so no TinyML Development Kit code) will be available for testing and playing around on Colab; just click the link and a new notebook will open.
-If you want to interact this with the code, you need a Google account.
+If you want to interact with the code, you need a Google account.

 [Google Colaboratory]:https://colab.research.google.com/